Kin-Zhang/DeltaFlow/README.md

 ## 4. Visualization

 We provide a script to visualize the results of the model also.
 You can specify the checkpoint path and the data path to visualize the results.
-The step is quickly similar to evaluation.
+The step is quite similar to evaluation.

 ```bash
 python save.py checkpoint=/home/kin/seflow_best.ckpt dataset_path=/home/kin/data/av2/preprocess_v2/sensor/vis